hmrishavbandy/World-Covid/README.md

 # World-Covid
-A temporary repo with COVID19 plots
+A basic repo with COVID19 plots